Minister O'Regan announces appointments to the Canadian Centre for Occupational Health and Safety

 SOURCE Employment and Social Development Canada

-For further information: For media enquiries, please contact: Hartley Witten, Press Secretary, Office of the Minister of Labour and Seniors, Seamus O'Regan Jr., 343-575-1065, [email protected]; Media Relations Office: Employment and Social Development Canada, 819-994-5559, [email protected]
+For further information: Media enquiries, please contact: Hartley Witten, Press Secretary, Office of the Minister of Labour and Seniors, Seamus O'Regan Jr., 343-575-1065, [email protected]; Media Relations Office: Employment and Social Development Canada, 819-994-5559, [email protected]

 Share this article